 Upon receiving the DEREGISTRATION REQUEST message, if the DEREGISTRATION REQUEST message includes the rejected NSSAI IE, the UE takes the following actions based on the rejection cause in the rejected NSSAI:

+"S-NSSAI not available in the current PLMN or SNPN"

+The UE shall add the rejected S-NSSAI(s) in the rejected NSSAI for the current PLMN or SNPN if the UE has registered with the current PLMN over another access as specified in subclause 4.6.2.2 and not attempt to use this S-NSSAI in the current PLMN or SNPN until switching off the UE, the UICC containing the USIM is removed, or the rejected S-NSSAI(s) are removed as described in subclause 4.6.2.2.

+"S-NSSAI not available in the current registration area"

+The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI for the current registration area as described in subclause 4.6.2.2.

 "S-NSSAI is not available due to the failed or revoked network slice-specific authentication and authorization"

-The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI due to the failed or revoked network slice-specific authentication and authorization as specified in subclause 4.6.2.2.
+The UE shall store the rejected S-NSSAI(s) in the rejected NSSAI for the failed or revoked NSSAA as specified in subclause 4.6.2.2.

-Editor’s Note: Description of UE's behaviour for other causes in the rejected NSSAI is FFS.

 Upon sending a DEREGISTRATION ACCEPT message, the UE shall delete the rejected NSSAI as specified in subclause 4.6.2.2.

 If the de-registration type indicates "re-registration required", then the UE shall ignore the 5GMM cause IE if received.